greiwede/Sprinkler_Celery/README.md

 <h2>How this project was created</h2>

-This project was established as a exam for the module "Programmierprojekt".
+This project was established as an exam for the module "Programmierprojekt".